tekknolagi/isdt/lecture-notes/2-vcs.md

 We'll talk more about branches later.)

 ### Staging files
-TODO: Elaborate on what it means conceptually to track a file before diving into the technical details.
-Introduction to staging area 1-2 paragraphs, maybe merging the current contents of the next one in.

-Let's follow Git's advice and track some files, which is the first step to creating a commit.
+Tracking a file means asking Git to add it to the *staging area*, also known as the *index*.
+The staging area is part of a Git repository that keeps track of which changes from the working tree are ready to be committed.
+When you create a new commit, its contents are taken from the staging area.

+Many other version control systems don't have a staging area---commits are created directly from the changes you make in the working tree.
+This is a simpler model, but it can make it harder to work on multiple changes simultaneously.
+Programmers disagree on whether the benefits of a staging area warrant the extra complexity and steeper learning curve.

+The subcommand you'll use most often to work with Git's staging area is `git add`.
+Let's use it to track a file!
 While we do so, let's also look at what's going on behind the scenes in `.git/`!
 Although you shouldn't directly interact with `.git/`, knowing how Git represents files and commits internally will make you a more effective Git user, especially when things go wrong.

 Start by taking a look at `.git/` in your new, empty repository.
 It has 8 directories and 16 files, but we'll focus on just a few: